iomega/paired-data-form/README.md

 * PORT, http port application is running on.
 Default is 8443.
 * SHARED_TOKEN, token required to login to review area.

+The environment variables can be set in the terminal or be put in a `.env` file.

 ```shell
 docker-compose up -d --build
 ```